-Back pain is very common and can range from a dull, constant ache to a sudden, sharp pain that makes it hard to move.
-Back pain can start quickly if you fall or lift something too heavy and for others or it can get worse slowly.
-Unfortunately the longer someone has back pain the more difficult it is to treat successfully and many do not fully recovery.
+Back pain is very common and is the leading cause of disability worldwide.
+It can range from a dull, constant ache to a sudden, sharp pain that makes it hard to move.
+Back pain can start quickly if you fall or lift something too heavy and for others it can get worse slowly.
 Treatments usually involve some form of regular exercise, it doesn’t seem to matter which type of exercise or whether it is done at the gym or at home.
-Preventing people from developing long-term low back pain can be a more effective approach than trying to treat it once they have.Luckily most episodes of back pain get better quickly.
-Keeping active usually speeds up recovery.
+The longer someone has back pain the more difficult it is to treat successfully and many do not fully recover, although the outlook is still positive.

 About Our Research